 “Europe will be going from fossil fuels to renewable sources.
 And for renewable sources, weather conditions are very, very important.”

 Did you find this article interesting?
-Get in touch with us by filling out the form on this page.
+Get in touch with us.